Is My Kid’s Temperament Normal?

 Nervous temperament

-However, it’s important to take these warnings with a grain of salt, especially if your child is still very young.
-While the nervous or anxious temperament may be a good indicator for older children, it is not as reliable when it comes to an infant’s temperament.
+However, it can be important to take these warnings with a grain of salt, especially if your child is still very young.
+While the nervous or anxious temperament may be a good indicator for older children, it is generally not as reliable when it comes to an infant’s temperament.

 Temperament and personality